FOREX-Euro consolidates gains; yen edges lower

 YEN EDGES LOWER

-The dollar extended its recent gains versus the yen, hitting a one-month high of 78.29 yen on trading platform EBS at one point.
-After trimming some gains, the dollar stood at 78.06 yen, up 0.1 percent on the day.
+The dollar extended its recent gains versus the yen, hitting a one-month high of 78.29 yen on trading platform EBS.

-Traders cited dollar/yen and cross/yen buying by Japanese banks, as well as yen-selling by hedge funds on Tuesday.

-In a sign that market players may be positioning for further gains in the dollar, the mid point for the one-month dollar/yen risk reversal spread stood at 0.35 percent in favour of dollar calls.

-A reading in favour of dollar/yen calls is a rare occurrence since Japanese exporters have persistent needs to buy dollar puts to hedge against their dollar exposure.
+After trimming some of its gains, the dollar stood at 78.13 yen, up 0.2 percent from late U.S. trade on Monday.

-The yen fell broadly, with the euro rising 0.5 percent to 104.31 yen and the Australian dollar climbing 0.9 percent to 77.87 yen.
+The yen fell broadly, with the euro rising 0.4 percent to 104.20 yen and the Australian dollar edging up 0.4 percent to 77.49 yen.

+Traders cited dollar/yen and cross/yen buying by Japanese banks, as well as some stop-loss dollar buying above the previous day's high.

 A trader for a Japanese brokerage house in Tokyo said dollar/yen has been supported recently by year-end position unwinding as well as some yen-selling flows from investors taking a bearish view towards Japanese assets.